Sam Longson: Brian Clough era

 While considering who to approach for the Derby County job Longson received a phone call from Len Shackleton, the former England player, who was then a football reporter in North East England.
-Shackleton recommended that Longson offer the job to Brian Clough, who was then manager of Fourth Division club Hartlepools United.
-Although he preferred candidates with more managerial experience and from better-placed clubs Longson recalled Clough's active leadership role as a player with the Sunderland team when they visited the Baseball Ground.
+Shackleton recommended that Longson offer the job to Brian Clough, the manager of Fourth Division club Hartlepools United.
+Although he preferred candidates with more managerial experience and from better-placed clubs, Longson recalled Clough's active leadership role as a player with the Sunderland team when they visited the Baseball Ground.
 Longson met with Clough at the Scotch Corner hotel, having travelled from Derby in his Rolls-Royce with three other directors.
 Some of the directors considered Clough too "big-headed" for the role but Longson came away from the meeting with a good impression, considering Clough's style a welcome contrast from Ward's more withdrawn personality.

 Clough, unusually for the period, had an assistant manager, Peter Taylor and it was agreed both would join Derby.
 Longson agreed to a £5,000 annual salary for Clough and made available £70,000 to fund player transfers.
 The pair took over officially on 1 June 1967.
 Derby under Clough were successful, achieving promotion to the First Division in 1969 and winning the league in 1972.
 Longson lost the chairmanship for part of this period to Sydney Bradley but, with Clough's support, regained it in 1970 when three directors were forced to resign after the Football Association (FA) imposed a £10,000 fine and a one-year ban from European competition for financial irregularities.

 In the first years of Clough's managerial reign, he and Longson had a close relationship, and Longson initially viewed Clough almost as a son.
 However, the pair had fallings out over Clough's decisions to hire a secretary and agree transfers for Colin Todd (from Sunderland in February 1971 for £175,000) and Roger Davies (from Worcester City in the same year for £14,000).
 When Clough's initial contract expired in 1972, negotiations to extend it overran and almost resulted in him leaving Derby; an agreement for him to continue in the role was reached by the end of the year.
 Clough's drinking became problematic and there were arguments at the start of the 1972–73 season when the board of directors emptied and locked the club's drinks cabinet.
 Clough's decision to sign David Nish from Leicester City for a British record transfer fee of £250,000 without consulting the board was considered by Longson as proof that he was "out of control and had become too carried away with his own omnipotence".
 Longson was forced to apologise to the club's fans after Clough publicly insulted them after a September game against Liverpool.